jdthatcher/resume/README.md

 - Company Name: Waller Lansden Dortch and Davis (a law firm).
 - Dates Employed: Jul 2012 -  Present.
   - Provide frontend web and design services for large regional full service law firm of over 200 attorneys
-  - Designed and developed the firms’s intranet, worked along side attorneys and staff members to determine it's function and usage; Delivered a product that saved to company money and was user friendly whilst preseving its full functionality.
+  - Designed and developed the firm’s intranet, worked alongside attorneys and staff members to determine it's function and usage; Delivered a product that saved to company money and was user friendly whilst preserving its full functionality.
   - Managed, designed and developed all internal applications for firm.
   - Manage projects using the agile/scrum system, worked daily as part of a development team, colaborating using Github repositories.
   - Providing continual monitoring, development and feedback on the intranet.